-Your Spouse Name & age : Children Name(s) & age(s) :

-24 For married applicar nts and/or those who have children: The fund is able to and not for his/her f provide transportation expenses for only the recifamily. pient of the scholarship award, a.
-Would you be w villing to come alone to Japan for this period of st udy? () Y res () No b.
-If you reply to spouse/family. (a) is 'no', indicate the particular reason(s) for which you wish to bring your () Because one of us is physically handicapped a [Explain on a separate sheet.] and requires daily assistance. () Because we can find our own resources for sta [Explain on a separate sheet.] aying together.
-Note In addition, the liv developing nations. bathroom and kite understand that the they have a secon Fund is not able to expand its financial care to the ring costs in urban areas of Japan are extremed.
-For example, in Tokyo, the rent of the most base chenette) would be at least US\$800 per monte of Fund must discourage the applicant from bring and source of funding.
-If the applicant faces are the Fund should take into account, please state ly high, compared to those of ic apartment (1 bedroom with th.
-For these reasons, kindly ging a spouse or family, unless a specific serious or personal Signature I certify that all of the foregoing statements are true in every respect.
-(Date) (Signature of App licant)
+Y our Spouse Name & age : С hildren Name(s) & age(s) : 24 For ma arried applicar nts and/or those who have children : und is able to p ot for his/her f provide transportation expenses for only the recipient of the scholarship award, amily. a.
+V Vould you be w illing to come alone to Japan for this period of study? () Ye es ()No f you reply to pouse/family. (a) is 'no', indicate the particular reason(s) for which you wish to bring your () Because one of us is physically handicapped and requires daily assistance.
+[Explain on a separate sheet.] () Because we can find our own resources for staying together.
+[Explain on a separate sheet.]
+Note In ad dition, the liv Fund is not able to expand its financial care to the scholar's family in principle. ing costs in urban areas of Japan are extremely high, compared to those of For example, in Tokyo, the rent of the most basic apartment (1 bedroom with bathr under oom and kitc rstand that the henette) would be at least US\$800 per month.
+For these reasons, kindly e Fund must discourage the applicant from bringing a spouse or family, unless d source of funding.
+If the applicant faces a specific serious or personal